org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

     If this field is 0 then the first packet is not present.

 Visa&Stream Name Length
-:   This is the size of the (following) Visa&Stream Name field.
+:   This is the size of the (following) Visa/Stream Name field.

-    The length of this field is controlled by the ZPR Configuration.
-In the Baseline Configuration this field is 2 bytes long.

 Visa&Stream Name
 :   Is the name of the Visa and Stream for which a Stream ID is being requested.

-    The maximum length of this field is controlled by the ZPR Configuration.
-In the Baseline Configuration this field is limited by the size of the Visa & Stream Name Length field.

 ### Stream ID Response